Abduction of Cleo Smith: Search

 The family briefly searched the area for Cleo, and informed police at 6:23 a.m. after they realised she was not in the vicinity of the campsite.
 A police car was dispatched seven minutes after the phone call, and arrived at the campsite at 7:10 a.m.
 Police conducted an air, land and sea search around the area for most of the day.
 Ellie stated Cleo had not left by herself, saying on 19 October "she would never leave us, she would never leave the tent".

 On 20 October, Acting Deputy Commissioner Daryl Gaunt of the Western Australia Police Force said claims the case was being treated as an abduction were incorrect, explaining the case was being treated primarily as a search and rescue case.
 Inspector Jon Munday said on that same day that the zip on Cleo's tent was open higher than she could have reached, stating the positioning of the zipper was a primary factor which had given rise to concerns about Cleo's safety.

-It was announced on 21 October that the police believed Cleo had been abducted, with WA Premier Mark McGowan announcing a reward for anyone with information on her disappearance.
+It was announced on 21 October that the police believed Cleo had been abducted, with WA Premier Mark McGowan announcing a $1 million reward for anyone with information on her disappearance.
 Various Australian media organisations reported this reward attracted bounty hunters to Carnarvon to search for Cleo.

-Taskforce Rodia was launched by the Western Australian Police Force with assistance from the Australian Federal Police, involving more than 100 police officers led by Superintendent Rod Wilde.
+Taskforce Rodia was launched by the Western Australia Police Force with assistance from the Australian Federal Police, involving more than 100 police officers led by Superintendent Rod Wilde.

 While police did not rule out the possibility Cleo could have been taken out of WA to another state, Police Commissioner Chris Dawson noted strict border controls had been put in place in WA and other states, due to the COVID-19 pandemic, which would make undetected travel out of the state difficult.

 Discovery

-On 3 November 2021, Cleo was found by police, alive and well, inside a locked house located minutes from her family home in Carnarvon.
+On 3 November 2021, Cleo was found by police, unharmed inside a locked house located minutes from her family home in Carnarvon.
 Terence Darrell Kelly, a 36-year-old man, was subsequently taken into custody after a car he was driving was stopped by police.
 Deputy Commissioner Col Blanch said police had broken into the house at 12:46 a.m. and found Cleo in one of the rooms.
 Cleo was reunited with her family the same day.
 After being reunited with her daughter at the Carnarvon hospital, Cleo's mother noticed that her hair had been cut and dyed.

 Police Commissioner Dawson called the day of her discovery "one of the most remarkable days in policing in Western Australia", and explained that forensic leads had led them to obtain a search warrant for the house.
 The discovery was attributed by the police to a key clue of a car spotted driving from the campsite in the early hours of 16 October, with the police having made a public plea for further information about it on 25 October.
 According to Blanch, police work utilising a large amount of information in the case was essential.